Study a creative writing course at home with this great distance learning course.

 Are you the next J.K.
 Rowling, E.L.
 James, Charles Dickens, Shakespeare, Stephenie Meyer?
 You will never find out unless you try!

-- Study Creative Writing -self paced, 100 hour distance learning
+- Study Creative Writing - self paced, 100 hour studies by distance learning.

 This course is suitable for anyone wanting to improve their existing writing skills or the complete beginner.
 The only pre-requisite is a love of writing and a desire to improve.

-The ten lessons (plus a project) are as outlined below:
+The 10 lessons (including a Special Project) are as outlined below:

 Lesson 1.
 Introduction